RGB vs. CMYK

 CMYK, on the other hand, stands for the colours cyan, magenta, yellow, and black.
 CMYK is a subtractive model and with subtractive models, the colours from the spectrum are subtracted from natural white light into pigments or dyes.
 These pigments are then printed onto paper in tiny little cyan, magenta, yellow, and black dots.
 When the three colours (cyan, magenta, and yellow) are added together, the result is not pure black, but rather a very dark brown.
 The K colour, or black, is added.

 CMYK is the primary colour model used by colour printers.
-Any printed media, such as flyers, posters and signs, are printed in CMYK, which means that images supplied must be in CMYK to stay as true to the colour as possible.
+Any printed media, such as flyers, posters and signs, are printed in CMYK, which means that the images supplied must be in CMYK to stay as true to the colour as possible.

 In conclusion, if you’re going to print something, such as a business card, stationery, or a newsletter, use CMYK.
 If it is something that will only be seen on the screen, use RGB.